Help Needed: Stoma Appliance Leaking, Seeking Advice

 NNCC,

-I just used my first moldable barrier sample --- and I must say it was very nice not having to trace and cut.
+I just used my first moldable barrier sample ---and I must say it was very nice not having to trace & cut.
 If this one prevents the stool from leaking under the barrier, I think I would like to use them, definitely much quicker.
 The one I just put on is from Convatec, and unfortunately, his skin really reacts to their adhesive, but it was the only convex barrier I had.
-Thanks for your input, this site has been so helpful!!!
-Karen
+Thanks for your input, this site has been so helpful!!! karen

 andyangiet

 It took me a while to find the right bag and wafer for me.
-I use a two-piece Coloplast.
+I use a two piece coloplast.
 It is convexity.
-My stoma only pokes out half an inch maybe.
+My stoma only pokes out a 1/2 an inch maybe.
 I also use a belt, it really seemed to help.
-When my skin gets really bad, I use the skin barrier and powder also.
+When my skin get really bad I use the skin barrier and powder also.
 I put the powder on and dab the powder with the skin prep.
-Let it sit for a bit and use an Eakin seal that I put on the wafer part first and then put the whole thing with the bag already attached on and hold it there.
-Sometimes it will sting, but I just hold it there and get a good hold.
+Let it sit for a bit and use a eakin seal that I put on the wafer part first and then put the whole thing with bag already attached on and hold it there.
+Sometimes it will sting but I just hold it there and get a good hold.
 Then I put a belt on for extra support and try not to eat or drink anything for a while so you won't have the stool coming out right away.
 It is tough, I went almost two years wearing the wrong bag for me.
-I don't have any ostomy nurses around me, and the doctors would tell me to do this and that, but with them not knowing much about it, they would tell me to do things that would not make the bag stick to my skin.
+I don't have any ostomy nurses around me and the doctors would tell me to do this and that but with them not knowing much about it, they would tell me to do things that would not make the bag stick to my skin.
 I have to drive an hour and a half to see an ostomy nurse.
 If you are don't use any type of soap or body wash around the area.
 Even the stuff they give you from the hospital.
 I had one of the reps from Coloplast tell me that.
-It leaves a residue on the skin and for some people makes it hard for the bag to stick.
+It leaves a residue on the skin and for some people make it hard for the bag to stick.
 I feel your pain and frustration.
-I would cry sometimes because my skin was so raw and it hurt so bad all the time.
-Another thing that works depending on what kind of skin problems is the powder you use for your athlete's feet in a yellow bottle.
-That helped me clear stuff up fast when it was raw and bleeding.
-I hope you find a good solution.
+I would cry sometimes cuz my skin was so raw and it hurts so bad all the time, another thing that work depending on what kinda of skin problems is the powder you use for you athletes feet in a yellow bottle.
+That helped me out clear stuff up fast, when it was raw and bleeding.
+I hope you find out a good solution.
 It is hard to function when your bag won't stay on.

 funnygurl

 Leaks are a problem for everyone I know, and especially at the beginning.
-I warm up the moldable Convatec flanges and use extra stoma paste where the leaks usually happen.
+I warm up the moldable convatec flanges and use extra stoma paste where the leaks usually happen.
 Maalox does work as strange as it sounds.
-Also, the 4-inch skin barrier under the flange has worked for a friend who had similar skin problems in the beginning.
-For some of us, this is life with a permanent ostomy.
+Also the 4 inch skin barrier under the flange has worked for a friend who had similar skin probs in the beginning.
+For some of us this is life with a permanent ostomy.
 I taught high school for 2 years with an ostomy before retiring.
 You have to find what works through trial and error.
 Everyone's skin and stoma are different.
 You are very lucky his can be reversed.

 Past Member